The SIS Act sets out conditions a fund must satisfy to be an SMSF. A member who has an enduring power of attorney in place ensures:

 - it must accord with relevant state or territory legislation.

 The replacement process is not automatic.
-The incapacitated member must be removed and the legal personal representative appointed as member and trustee or director of the trustee, all in accordance with the relevant legislation and the governing rules of the entity (SMSF trust deed or company constitution).
+The incapacitated member must be removed as trustee and the legal personal representative appointed as trustee or director of the trustee, all in accordance with the relevant legislation and the governing rules of the entity (SMSF trust deed or company constitution).

 The legislation provides for a 6 month period to get the fund in order.
 This means the replacement must be appointed within 6 months of the incapacity, unless the member regains capacity within that period and can resume their duties.